-Commenters requested clarification on how third-party fees that vary by jurisdiction such as taxes, licenses and registration fees should be reflected in the total amount due at lease signing disclosure under 213.7(d)(2)(ii).
-Comment 7(d)(2)-2 provides lessors flexibility in disclosing such fees.
+Commenters requested clarification on how third-party fees that vary by jurisdiction such as taxes, licenses, and registration fees should be reflected in the disclosure of the total amount due at lease signing or delivery under § 213.7(d)(2)(ii).
+Comment 7(d)(2)-1 clarifies that lessors have flexibility in disclosing such fees.